Fidor Bank

+Fidor Bank was a German direct bank that operated from 2009 until it ceased operations in July 2023.

+History

+The bank was founded in 2009 in Munich, Germany.

-Fidor Bank is a German online bank, founded in 2009.
-In 2015, it started a market foray into the UK.
+In 2015, it made a market foray into the UK.

 In July 2016, it was announced that Fidor Bank was being acquired by France's Groupe BPCE for €100m.
 As of September 2016, Fidor Bank continued to operate under its own branding.

 On 1 July 2019 Fidor Bank announced that it would suspend its services in the UK on 15 September 2019 owing to uncertainties about the UK market.